 - Our individualised care planning clinic is for pregnant women to discuss alternative birth options and/or wish to deliver in the low risk midwifery unit despite pre-existing medical obstetric risk factors.

-- Our tocophobia clinic is women with specific anxieties about labour and birth run by a midwife who is also a qualified psychotherapist.
+- Women with specific anxieties about labour and birth (tocophobia) can be seen by a consultant midwife.

 - Our diabetic clinic provides specialist care to pregnant women with diabetes.